-Entering into a Brownfield Site Rehabilitation Agreement with Miami-Dade County, delegated the authority to administer the Florida Brownfields Redevelopment Program on behalf of the State of Florida's Department of Environmental Protection (FDEP), provides eligibility for additional benefits and incentives for site cleanup, including a Voluntary Cleanup Tax Credit, a tax refund on new jobs created for certain eligible businesses, cleanup liability protections, and application of Risk-Based Corrective Action principles to site rehabilitation using rules 62-777 and 62-780, Florida Administrative Code, and a streamlined and expedited development, permitting and technical review process.
+Entering into a Brownfield Site Rehabilitation Agreement with Miami-Dade County, delegated the authority to administer the Florida Brownfields Redevelopment Program on behalf of the State of Florida's Department of Environmental Protection (FDEP), provides eligibility for benefits and incentives for site cleanup, including a Voluntary Cleanup Tax Credit, a tax refund on new jobs created for certain eligible businesses, cleanup liability protections, and application of Risk-Based Corrective Action principles to site rehabilitation using Chapters 62-777 and 62-780, Florida Administrative Code.